 Meaning of Internal Financial Controls over Financial Reporting

-a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets ;
+a) A) The Company has maintained proper records showing full particulars includingquantitative details and situation of Property Plant and Equipment.

-b) As explained to us fixed assets have been physically verified by the management atreasonable intervals.
-According to theinformation and explanation given us no materialdiscrepancies were noticed on such verification;
+b) As explained to us the Property Plant and Equipment of the Company have beenphysically verified by the management at reasonable intervals.
+According to theinformation and explanation given to us by the management no material discrepancies havebeen noticed on such verification.

 c) According to the information and explanations given to us and on the basis of ourexamination of the records of the company the title deeds of immovable property held inthe name of company except as mentioned below:

-a) In our opinion and according to the information and explanations given to us theterms and conditions of the grant for such Loan are not prejudicial to the Company'sinterest.
+b) In our opinion the investments made and the terms and conditions of the grant ofloans during the year prima facie not prejudicial to the Company's interest.

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made.